Fallout-Equestria-Remains/Extra-rooms/README.md

 Imagine different styles of playing for your room, like sniping and telekinesis fight.

 Try not to create unreachable places: hoofshoes on the random maps may be generated almost anywhere.

+Avoid lack of details as well as over-detailing.

 Usually one-sided passages perceived negatively by players.